He was an Austrian-born officer in the Waffen-SS during World War II, famously known by Allied intelligence as “The Most Dangerous Man in Europe.”

 -

-“Hitler’s Commando”: Otto Skorzeny was the commander of special commando units (Friedenthaler Jagdverbände).
-He specialized in high-risk, unconventional warfare.
+“The Most Dangerous Man in Europe”: Skorzeny was the commander of German special forces (Friedenthaler Jagdverbände).
+He specialized in high-risk commando operations.

 -